-Security of Valuables
+Security of ICT Equipment and other Valuables

-Although parents and pupils are regularly advised not to bring or allow children to bring valuable belongings into school, they are able to leave such items in the office during the school day if they do.
-Staff are also able to leave their possessions in the office which is always locked when no one is in attendance.
+Parents and pupils are advised not to bring or allow children to bring valuable belongings into school.
+In the event that such items are brought into school, they are advised to leave them in the office until they leave at the end of the day.
+Staff are also welcome to leave their personal possessions in the office which is always locked when not occupied.